 This feedback loop of artist and audience serves as a primary way that a people understands themselves, tells stories about themselves, grow, find inspiration, learn, and indeed celebrate life (one role of the priest/shaman as well is “celebrant.”)

 Every culture in every era also has religion.
 Yes, religion can be perverted to lead people astray, incite wars, and we may debate varying religions’ literal vs. figurative truths–but that is not at all the point of the present discussion.

-The roles of the priests and shamans may be explained away as markers of primitive cultures’ beliefs that they had to appease gods to gain favor.
 While I’m certainly not arguing that such superstitions and power plays weren’t factors in human societies, it remains apparent that certain individuals still play that broader priest/shaman role in society today, though dressed up in different ways.

 It is not too much to say that certain rock stars and other types of public figures have played the role of “shaman” in modern times.
 Such figures embody the role of celebrant and mediator between our regular, ordered lives and the more chaotic (yet creative and transformative) realm of dreams, symbols, inspirations, and raw energy.

 Religion and art demonstrate that people have a receptivity, a part of their being seemingly wired to reach for the transcendent, for something well beyond fight-or-flight survival.

 In the video below, scientist Jill Bolte Taylor shares the story of her profound experience in having a stroke that temporarily halted the functions of her brain’s left hemisphere—the hemisphere known for controlling linear, logical thinking.

 For a scientist who studies the brain, experiencing the temporary loss of the logical half of her brain brought stunning insights.